Last updated:

 1–2 weeks

-• Use SEAI's contractor register (hes.seai.ie) to find approved installers
+• Use SEAI's contractor register (hes.seai.ie) to shortlist registered installers

-• Request written quotes specifying the work to be done
+• Request 2–3 written quotes specifying the proposed work

-• Verify the contractor's SEAI registration number before agreeing to any work
+• Verify each contractor's SEAI registration number for the relevant measure

 Find SEAI Contractors